David Quantick interview: ‘A good romcom is about sparring’

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-He took the script to a producer, Michael Knowles, with whom he’d collaborated previously on many projects, not all of which reached the screen.
+He took the script to a producer, Michael Knowles, with whom he’d collaborated previously on many projects, not all of which had reached the screen.
 “Yet,” Quantick corrects, “they haven’t reached the screen yet.
 No film project is ever finished.
 They just go on and on until, finally, they do make it.”

 Book of Love made it, eventually.
 It was filmed last year by the Mexican director Analeine Cal y Mayor (who is listed as the screenplay’s co-writer).
-Due to Covid, Quantick was unable to go to Mexico to watch his dream realised, but was sent regular rushes via email.
-In Hastings, where it was likely overcast, with rain threatening, he liked what he saw.
+Because of Covid, Quantick was unable to go to Mexico to watch his dream realised, but was sent regular rushes via email.
+In Hastings, where it was frequently overcast, with rain threatening, he liked what he saw.
 “I’m sounding like a poster quote now, but some of it brought me to tears,” he says.
 “It did.”

 Perhaps he experienced a certain relief, too.
 The romantic comedy genre remains a problematic one.
 For every shining example (When Harry Met Sally…), there are many absolute stinkers (Jason Sudeikis’s The Book of Love, for one).
 Quantick, avid student that he is, believed he knew how to avoid a stinker.